traffic-taffy/traffic-taffy/docs/usagetips.rst

 ======== =============================
 -c 1000  Show only differences with at least 1000 counts -t 10    Show only differences with at least a 10% change:
--x 10    Show only the top 10 differences:
+-R 10    Show only the top 10 differences:
 -s right Optionally sort by the right column instead of the delta %
 ======== =============================